TSummersLab/RANS-RRTStar/README.md

 ### Monte Carlo File
 `scripts/monte_carlo` takes the post-processed data from `get_opt_paths.py` and performs tracking simulations with realized noise.
 The Monte Carlo results are stored in the directory specified by the `MC_FOLDER` variable.
-Each experiment setup (new environment, new noise distribution, ...), should have a unique `UNIQUE_EXP_NUM`.
+Each experiment setup (new environment, new noise distribution, ...), has a unique `UNIQUE_EXP_NUM` corresponding to all the data in the inputs file name excluding the words "OptTraj_" and "_inputs".
-Preferably, use a six digit number (you can also use a descriptive name).
-For a that experiment setup, each experiment run (with its own noise realizations) will be stored in a folder named by a 12-digit number (e.g.`000000000001`).
+For that experiment setup, each experiment run (with its own noise realizations) will be stored in a folder named by a 12-digit number (e.g.`000000000001`).
 These folders are automatically generated based on the `num_trials` and `trials_offset` (see later).

 In `main` of the script, the following variables can be modified.